DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/INTRODUCTION.md

 The Sundry Payment modification gives the user the ability to enter a supplier name and address on an individual invoice allowing these details to be used on a cheque payments, as well as one-off BSB and Account Number for EFT Payments.
 Therefore, many one- time vendor invoices can be stored on one sundry vendor record but allowing for separate payments without a change to the vendor record information.
 This also makes it possible to pay all sundry invoices in one payment proposal.

-A custom-built report has been developed to provide a Payment advice to vendors upon processing an EFT payment run.
-The report will show the vendor bank account details where the payment is deposited as well as the invoices numbers paid, what amount and what discount applied.
-This remittance advice report works in conjunction with the Smart Send function.

 ## Accounts Payable - BPAY

 The BPAY method of payment modification provides the ability to set BPAY required fields on the Vendor and Company bank account.
 Flagging the method of payment as BPAY, sets the BPAY fields as mandatory for invoice transactions.